DACA News: The Latest

 If you’ve already been approved for DACA and a work permit, then you can continue to renew it as needed.
 However, it’s important to keep up with news on DACA as it’s entirely possible that the government could again attempt to terminate the program.
 But unless anything changes, you can, and should, continue to renew it the same way you have over the last several years.

-Update August 25, 2020: USCIS will now only give work permits for one year instead of two years.
+Update December 4, 2020: USCIS will now have to give work permits for a full two years.

 If my DACA renewal is still pending, what will happen to it?